otac0n/otac0n.github.com/_posts/2026-04-12-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-3-cad-design.md

 ## FreeCAD

 When I started the Mk.II project, I didn't have any meaningful CAD experience.
-I had been watching channels like Wintergaaten and Makers Muse do amazing things with CAD, so I had some idea of what to do.
+I had been watching channels like [Maker's Muse](https://www.youtube.com/@MakersMuse), [Wintergatan](https://www.youtube.com/@Wintergatan), [BPS.space](https://www.youtube.com/bpsspace), and [rctestflight](https://www.youtube.com/user/RCtestflight) do amazing things with CAD, so I had some idea of what to do.
 I chose to learn FreeCAD because of its open-source nature and fully-featured user experience.
 In order to get up to speed, I made use of the FreeCAD 101 series on YouTube as well as Mangojelly's videos:

 - [FreeCAD 1.0 Tutorial for beginners 2025](https://www.youtube.com/watch?v=jULWgMV9_TM)
 - [FreeCAD: Sketch on Curved Surface](https://www.youtube.com/watch?v=93LIxgRXeew)